 So after waiting a couple of months, I decided that I really wanted to take the wallpaper down in the kitchen in time for Thanksgiving dinner.

-The Horrible Housewife: Wallpaper removal tips
+The Horrible Housewife: Old Wallpaper removal tips

 The kitchen had two layers of old floral wallpaper almost everywhere on the kitchen walls.
 To my surprise, the tricky areas above the cupboards had three layers!
-The walls in the kitchen are old linoleum, unlike the carpeted office.
-I was not looking forward to slipping and sliding up and down ladders from fabric softener mist.
+The floors in the kitchen are old linoleum, unlike the carpeted office.
+I was not looking forward to slipping and sliding up and down ladders from the fabric softener mist.

 Using the steamer to dampen and soften the wallpaper made the work go much faster with much less mess!
+Don’t forget some areas of the kitchen had three layers of wallpaper!

 I didn’t even need to use the scorer or the scraper.
-I ended up getting a two inch putty knife.
+I ended up getting a two-inch putty knife.
 It was more comfortable for me to grip.

 - Step one: Use the steamer to dampen and soften the old wallpaper.